This is how the clean-up operation is going at one Lancashire village hit by devastating flooding

 One couple said they believed it was the worst flooding there in 30 years

-Wagon driver Ben Whitaker who lives on Fox Terrace had set up a pump.
-And hoses to pump water out of a sewer drain in his back garden.
-His garden had been completely flooded and the water also came in under his front door wetting the carpet.
+Wagon driver Ben Whitaker who lives on the Fox Row terrace had set up a pump and hoses to pump water out of a sewer drain in his back garden.
+His garden had been completely flooded and the water also came in under his front door, wetting the carpet.

 He said:"I used to work on a farm and one year I brought a tractor and took 10,000 gallons of water out with a vacuum tanker."

-Rod Salthousr manager at St Michael's garage said the garage does not get flooded but they were pumping out water from around their petrol tanks as a precaution.
+Rod Salthouse manager at St Michael's garage said the garage does not get flooded but they were pumping out water from around their petrol tanks as a precaution.

-And although the number if properties affected were relatively few the whole village was affected with many facing detours or unable to get to work yesterday.
+And although the number of properties affected was relatively few compared to some past floods, the whole village was impacted with many residents facing detours or being unable to get to work on Tuesday.